Speedrunner Jet: History

 SuperSeaCat Three was the third mono-hulled fast ferry to be built for Sea Containers.
 She was initially set in traffic between Liverpool, England and Dublin, Ireland.
 In 2000 Dublin was switched to Douglas, Isle of Man.
 The following year SuperSeaCat Three started operating between Dover, England and Calais, France.

-Since the year 2000 Sea Containers had operated HSC SuperSeaCat Four between Helsinki and Tallinn, marketed as a part of their Silja Line brand.
+Since 2000 Sea Containers had operated SuperSeaCat Four between Helsinki and Tallinn, marketed as a part of their Silja Line brand.
 The route was highly profitable and in 2003 It was decided that SuperSeaCat Three should join her sister in that service.
 Due to the Baltic Sea freezing during winter, the service could not be operated between January and April each year, so the ship spent those month laid up.
-For the summer season of 2005 a third ship, HSC SuperSeaCat One was added to the service.
+For the summer season of 2005 a third ship, SuperSeaCat One was added to the service.

 In late 2005, Sea Containers decided to sell their flights, including the lucrative Silja Line.
 However, the company that bought Silja Line, Estonian ferry operator Tallink, already operated several fast ferries (as well as traditional ferries) between Helsinki and Tallinn.
 As a result, they could not take over the SuperSeaCats as that would have given them a dominant market position on the route.
 Hence Sea Containers decided, despite its earlier decision, to continue operating SuperSeaCat Three and Four under the SuperSeaCat brand.

-On 12 October 2007 the SuperSeaCat Three collided with HSC Tallink AutoExpress 2 in Tallinn harbour.
+On 12 October 2007 the SuperSeaCat Three collided with Tallink AutoExpress 2 in Tallinn harbour.
 Due to strong winds the SuperSeaCat Three was assisted by a tug, but this was not enough to prevent the collision.
 No passengers were harmed, but the SuperSeaCat Three tore a meter-long hole on the side of the AutoExpress 2.